-2.3.1 Producers will take measures to reduce and recycle waste and meet all local

-2.3.2 Producers will follow all local regulations pertaining to burning crop residue.

-Producers will comply with Clean Water Act Law 40 Parts 116-117, which regulate discharges of designated hazardous substances.
-Facilities must immediately notify the National Response Center and State Agencies of any unauthorized discharge of reportable quantity of designated hazardous substance into navigable waters, the shorelines of navigable waters and contiguous zones.
+- 2.3.1 Producers will take measures to reduce and recycle waste and meet all local regulations as related to waste recycling. - 2.3.2 Producers will follow all local regulations pertaining to burning crop residue. - 2.3.3 Producers will comply with Clean Water Act Law 40 Parts 116-117, which regulate discharges of designated hazardous substances.
+Facilities must immediately notify the National Response Center and State Agencies of any unauthorized discharge of a reportable quantity of designated hazardous substance into navigable waters, the shorelines of navigable waters and contiguous zones.
 Discharge of harmful quantities of oil must also be reported immediately.

-- 2.3.3.1 Watersheds with stream reaches with demonstrated water quality concerns are listed by each state government on the U.S. EPA Clean Water Act 303(d) list. - 2.3.3.2 State governments may require monitoring under Clean Water Act section 319 to ensure the implementation of best management practices and to determine how conservation measures affect water quality. - 2.3.3.3 Producers will comply with National Pollutant Discharge Elimination System (NPDES) requirements on discharges of biological pesticides, and chemical pesticides that leave a residue into waters of the U.S.
+- 2.3.3.1 Watersheds with stream reaches with demonstrated water quality concerns are listed by each state government on the U.S. EPA Clean Water Act 303(d) list. - 2.3.3.2 State governments may require monitoring under Clean Water Act section 319 to ensure the implementation of best management practices and to determine how conservation measures affect water quality. - 2.3.3.3 Producers will comply with National Pollutant Discharge Elimination System (NPDES) requirements on discharges of biological pesticides and chemical pesticides that leave a residue into the waters of the U.S.